ansible/awx/docs/docsite/rst/userguide/overview.rst

    pair: features; workflows, pause

-In order to better model your complex provisioning, deployment, and orchestration workflows, |at| expanded workflows in a number of ways:
+In order to better model your complex provisioning, deployment, and orchestration workflows, AWX expanded workflows in a number of ways:

 - **Inventory overrides for Workflows**.
 You can now override an inventory across a workflow at workflow definition time, or even at launch time.
 Define your application deployment workflow, and then easily re-use them in multiple environments.

 - **Convergence nodes for Workflows**.
 When modeling complex processes, you sometimes need to wait for multiple steps to finish before proceeding.
-Now |at| workflows can easily replicate this; workflow steps can now wait for any number of prior workflow steps to complete properly before proceeding.
+Now AWX workflows can easily replicate this; workflow steps can now wait for any number of prior workflow steps to complete properly before proceeding.

 - **Workflow Nesting**.
 Re-use individual workflows as components of a larger workflow.
 Examples include combining provisioning and application deployment workflows into a single master workflow.